REGnosys/rosetta-code-generators/CONTRIBUTING.md

     git push origin cool-feature-branch
     ```

-1. In GitHub, create a [pull request] to `rosetta-code-generators:master` and choose as reviewer
+1. In GitHub, create a [pull request] to `rosetta-code-generators:main` and choose as reviewer
     a member of the team
 * If we suggest changes then:
   * Make the required updates.